EddyTheAnimator1/Rec-Room-Patches/README.md

 # Usage
 1. Scroll down to the TABLE.
 Find a version and ENSURE there's a checkmark on the patch section.
 2. Copy the Manifest number.
-3. Open the latest .exe package, Press 1, Input steam username + password that OWNS rec room, enter manifest id.
+3. Open the latest .exe package, Press 1, Enter manifest ID.
+Then, Input steam username + password that OWNS rec room
-4. After it completes the downloading and patching.
-Decide if you want a shortcut (on your desktop) then press y.
-It will open the directory.
-Lauch Recroom_Release.exe !!
-And, that's it!

 ## Patch table + Downloads table